 For many, the perfect cat means having a particular breed, and choosing to get a kitten rather than an adult cat from a shelter may be the best way to ensure you get what you want.

-There are many different breeds of cat, all of which have their own distinct physical and behavioral characteristics.
+There are many different breeds of cat, all of which have their own distinct physical and behavioural characteristics.
 So it's important to do your research and choose a breed that suits your lifestyle.

 Pros to acquiring a kitten